jexica-dev/36days_2022/README.md

 ## Post-MVP

-- Adding more playful, interactive functionality to the letter buttons.
+- Adding more movement and playful interactive functionality to the letter buttons.

 ***